 A Quick Recipe for Smoking Tuna

 Tired of slaving over a hot grill only to end up with the same old beef or chicken or pork?
 Maybe you should try fish.
 But not just any fish: tuna.
 Recently I found this simple recipe for smoking tuna and gave it a try.
 Tuna is great food: high protein, low fat.
 It’s also surprisingly easy to cook.
 You can grill it or broil it, but I loved this recipe for smoking it.
 It was such an efficient, low-fuss way to impress my family and friends, I thought I’d share it with you.
-All you have to do is follow this simple step-by-step tutorial.
+All you have to do is follow this simple step-by-step tutorial I picked out of many other tuna recipes!

 What You Will Need to Follow This Recipe